adrienemery/lnd-grpc-client/README.md

 ## Dependencies
 - Python 3.6+
 - Working LND lightning node, take note of its ip address.
-- Copy your admin.macaroon and tls.cert files from your node to a directoy on your machine.
+- Copy your admin.macaroon and tls.cert files from your node to a directory on your machine.

 ## Installation